ℹ️ Note

 Same

-Zsh has its own section as I have a sophisticated setup.
-Void links /bin/sh to dash for speed and FreeBSD defaults to tcsh/sh but I simply overwrite it to bash for maximum compatibility across multiple systems.
-No, I don’t use fish even if it has excellent out of box experience and I think it’s quite easy to make a good non POSIX-compliant shell.
+Void links /bin/sh to dash for speed and FreeBSD defaults to tcsh/sh but I simply overwrite it to bash for maximum compatibility across systems.
+No, I don’t use fish even if it has excellent out of box experience and I think it’s quite easy to make a good non POSIX compliant shell.
+That being said, I’ve started the slow transition to nushell for data driven cross platform scripts where it suits better, to avoid the need of cosmopolitan bash.

 I still use Vim as I still have not learnt how to use Emacs.
 I’ve heard of meow mode instead of evil mode though, maybe I’ll try it inside NixOS soon™.